Key West Marine Life You Might See On Vacation

 Grouper

-Grouper are also common throughout the Key West waters and another popular entrée at restaurants throughout town.
-Varieties include black groupers, striped groupers and the enormous Goliath grouper.
+Groupers are also common throughout Key West waters and another popular entrée at restaurants throughout town.
+Varieties include black and gag groupers, striped groupers and the enormous goliath grouper.

 Mahi-Mahi

-Mahi-mahi are pelagic fish, so you’re not likely to see one while snorkeling at the reef.
-They’re a prize catch by deep sea fishermen and appear on restaurant menus.
-They’re characterized by their electric yellow-green skin and blunt noses.
+Mahi-mahi are pelagic fish, so you’ll likely miss one while snorkeling at the reef.
+They’re a prize catch by deep-sea fishermen and appear on restaurant menus.
+Mahi-mahi have very colorful yellow-green skin and a blunt nose.

 Hogfish

-Hogfish are unique to Key West and amongst the most delicious when pan-fried.
-They get their name for their hog-like mouth and pinkish coloring.
+Hogfish are one of the most popular fish in Key West and among the most delicious when pan-fried.
+Their name comes from their hog-like mouth and pinkish coloring.

 Stingrays

-Stingrays are an exciting species to spot in the water and they come in many varieties in Key West, including spotted eagle rays and manta rays.
-You’ll spot these bottom feeders gliding along the ocean floor or partially submerged in the sandy bottom.
+Stingrays are an exciting species to spot in the water, and they come in many varieties in Key West, including spotted eagle and manta rays.
+You’ll spot these bottom-feeders gliding along the ocean floor or partially submerged in the sandy bottom.
 Look for their eyes peering above the surface.

 Spiny Lobster

-In Key West, our lobsters are different than the more commonly known Maine lobster.
-Our spiny lobsters have antennas instead of claws, and their sweet meat makes them just as much a delicacy.
+In Key West, our lobsters differ from the more commonly known Maine lobsters.
+Our spiny lobsters have antennae instead of claws, and their sweet meat makes them just as much a delicacy.

 Manatees